Charles C. G. Chaplin: Fishes of the Bahamas and Adjacent Waters

+Fishwatchers Guide

 With British artist and conservationist Sir Peter Scott as illustrator, Chaplin then compiled a general interest guide, A Fishwatchers Guide to West Atlantic Coral Reefs, with a pioneering waterproof edition that could be taken underwater by divers.
 Waterproof fish guides have since become standard.

+Exuma Cays and Sea Park

-In 1959, Chaplin and a group of conservationists from Nassau including Ilya Tolstoy, grandson of the writer Leo Tolstoy, founded the Exuma Cays Land and Sea Park, one of the world’s first underwater marine reserves.
-To oversee the park’s operation, they established the Bahamas National Trust.
+In 1959, Chaplin and a group of conservationists from Nassau including Ilya Tolstoy, grandson of the writer Leo Tolstoy, founded the Exuma Cays Land and Sea Park, one of the world's first underwater marine reserves.
+To oversee the park's operation, they established the Bahamas National Trust.

 Awards

-Chaplin is a recipient of the International Oceanographic Foundation’s Angling Award for his contributions to marine science.
+Chaplin was a recipient of the International Oceanographic Foundation's Angling Award for his contributions to marine science.

+Death

+Chaplin died in 1991 of an aortic aneurysm.
+He was survived by son, Gordon Waterman Chaplin and one daughter.